As an Amazon affiliate, I earn from qualifying purchases.

-In this article, I’ll provide my top five recommendations on the best remotes for NVIDIA SHIELD with or without Android TV.
+In this article, I’ll provide my top five recommendations on the best remotes for NVIDIA Shield TV you can get right now.

 SHIELD is Getting Better